rotationalio/online-learning-examples/river/README.md

 export ENSIGN_CLIENT_SECRET="your client secret here"
 ```

-This application consists of four components:
+This application consists of three components:
-- `TradeDataPublisher` reads data from the `yelp_train.csv` file and publishes to the `river_train_data` topic.
+- `YelpDataPublisher` reads data from the `yelp.csv` file and publishes to the `river_pipeline` topic.
 Note that this csv can easily be replaced by a real-time data source.
 Check out Rotational Labs [Data Playground](https://github.com/rotationalio/data-playground) for examples!
-- `Trainer` listens for new messages on the `river_train_data` topic and builds an online model that learns incrementally as it receives new training instances.
-Once it is done training, it publishes the final model and metrics to the `river_model` topic.
+- `YelpDataSubscriber` listens for new messages on the `river_pipeline` topic and loads and uses an online model that learns incrementally as it receives new training instances.
+It also calculates the precision and recall scores which it publishes to the `river_metrics` topic.
-- `ScoreDataPublisher` reads data from the `yelp_score.csv` file publishes to the `river_score_data` topic.
-- `Scorer` listens for new messages in the `river_model` and `river_score_data` topics.
-When it receives a message from the `river_model` topic, it loads the model which it then uses to make predictions on data that it receives from the `river_score_data` topic.
+- `MetricsSubscriber` listens for new messages on the `river_metrics` topic and checks to see if the precision or recall score are below a pre-specified threshold and prints the values if they fall below the threshold.

 ## Steps to run the application